 The 4 Pillars of Fraternity and Sorority Life

 The McDaniel College Fraternity and Sorority community offers many opportunities for students to develop their leadership skills.
 Fraternities and sororities strengthen members’ teamwork, time management, motivation, public speaking and organization skills.
-All aspects of being Greek involve being a leader.
-Greeks are very involved in every aspect of student life at McDaniel College.
-Students are not only encouraged to become involved in their Greek organization but to also assume roles in other campus organizations as well.
+All aspects of being affiliated with Greek letter organizations involve being a leader.
+Affiliated members are very involved in every aspect of student life at McDaniel College.
+Students are not only encouraged to become involved in their Greek letter organization but to also assume roles in other campus organizations as well.

-Philanthropy is community and social service undertaken by each Greek organization.
+Philanthropy is community and social service undertaken by each fraternity and sorority.
 Each year, the Fraternity and Sorority community raises thousands of dollars and donates hundreds of hours to local and national charitable organizations.
-Greeks support the Westminster community through activities such as food and clothing collections, community clean-ups and spare change drives.
+Affiliated members support the Westminster community through activities such as food and clothing collections, community clean-ups and spare change drives.
 Fraternities and sororities dedicate a great deal of time, effort and energy into helping others, and they have a great time in the process of doing so.

-One of the most cherished aspects of Greek Life is the friendship and fellowship that exists among members.
+One of the most cherished aspects of Fraternity and Sorority Life is the friendship and fellowship that exists among members.
 As members work toward common goals, live and enjoy campus life together, relations and friendships are strengthened.
 These relationships transcend ordinary friendship to become like that of a brother or sister.
 Like family ties, the bonds formed are for a lifetime!

-Alpha Sigma Phi, Alpha Gamma Tau, Phi Delta Theta, Phi Kappa Sigma, Sigma Alpha Epsilon
+Alpha Gamma Tau, Alpha Sigma Phi, Lamda Chi Alpha, Omega Psi Phi, Phi Delta Theta, Phi Kappa Sigma, Sigma Alpha Epsilon

-Alpha Sigma Tau, Alpha Theta Gamma, Phi Alpha Mu, Phi Mu, Phi Sigma Sigma, Zeta Phi Beta
+Alpha Kappa Alpha, Alpha Sigma Tau, Phi Alpha Mu, Phi Mu, Phi Sigma Sigma, Zeta Phi Beta

 Service and Media